 7 Ways to Essential Oils can Support You During Cold & Flu Season

-by Catherine Morris | December 16, 2020, updated over 3 years ago
+by Catherine Morris | December 16, 2020, updated almost 4 years ago

 It's winter, which means our immune systems are taking a hit from pesky cold weather viruses and infections.
 It’s during this season when you might find that essential oils can really demonstrate just how essential they can be.
 These naturally-derived and potent scents can not only boost your immune system, but they can help you fight anything that gets through your defences by easing symptoms and speeding recovery.